myay/SPICE-Torch/README.md

 More information on the command line parameters can be found [here](https://github.com/myay/IFneuronSPICE/blob/main/code/python/Utils.py#L55).

-The code is an extension based on the MNIST example in https://github.com/pytorch/examples/tree/master/mnist.

 Please contact me if you have any questions: mikail.yayla@tu-dortmund.de.